 Each seed that is planted needs the best conditions to survive.
 What type of environmental conditions do you need for you to not just to survive but to thrive?

 Do you need flexibility in the hours you work or do you like a set, structured timetable that allows you to schedule your time?
 What do want to wear to work, suit and tie or jeans and trainers?
 Do you enjoy being micromanaged or do you love having the freedom to create your results, your way?

 Our behaviours are habitual.
 Unconsciously, by osmosis, who we spend the most time with is who we become.
 Can you really thrive and grow in the environment you are working in now or is it stifling your creativity, freedom and therefore your happiness?

 2. Make sure the container you are using is big enough

 Is the business/department you are in big enough?
 Is there enough room for you to grow or is it feeling too small so potentially you are in danger of being strangled by your roots?

 Did you complete a degree course, find a job to do which has turned into a career and now 10/15/20 years later you are feeling unhappy, unfulfilled and frustrated?
 Stifled and stuck in the smallness (in respect of mindset, values and opportunities) of the company?
 Not every student knows at 18 years old what they want to be doing at 38/48/58 – so how can you?
 However, along comes responsibilities like mortgages and having a family… then the perceived pain to move to a new career bites hard.

-3. Provide the right amount of sunlight
+3. Provide the right amount of sunlight and shade

 Do you like full sunlight, partial shade or total shade for you to do well at work?